DryCreations/pdfproject/planning/tasks.md

 #### 5.1

-Implement a text field that scans the document for all occurences of a word and highlights them.
+Implement a text field that scans the document for all occurrences of a word and highlights them.
 (1 pt)

 #### 5.2